paulilab/paulilab.github.io/_posts/2016-12-20-pauli-and-obenauf-lab-outing.md

 ---
 layout: post
-title: "Pauli & Obenauf lab outing: Bavarian curling & Christmas dinner"
+title: "Pauli & Obenauf lab outing"
 picture: /assets/img/posts/20161220_ChristmasDinner.jpeg
 ---
 The Pauli and Obenauf Labs joined forces in “Eisstock-Schiessen” at the Danube